 Snacks are also provided at morning break, after school and in the boarding house in the evenings.

 Our boarders come to us from all over the world, so we make great efforts to cater for all different cultures.
-Girls have the opportunity to input into the school menus and we appreciate their suggestions.
+Pupils have the opportunity to input into the school menus and we appreciate their suggestions.
 We are also very experienced with dealing with pupils’ individual dietary needs, including students with coeliac disease and those who require a dairy-free diet, and are happy to devise specific menu options to meet particular requirements.